amirctech/Financial-Analysis-of-Real-Estate-Stocks/README.md

 ## Next Steps

-- Financial Planner tab that visualizes the details of each transaction
 - Live conversion of Dollars to Cryptocurrency for the returns & metrics
 - More interactive visuals and components of the streamlit app
 - Creating a side by side or comparison view of each of the real estate stocks